asteca/ASteCA-Docs/docs/download.rst

   $ pip install numpy
   $ pip install matplotlib
   $ pip install scipy
+  $ pip install astroml
+  $ pip install scikit-learn

+If you get a *Permission denied* error, append `sudo` before the above commands.

 If **pip** is not installed in your system, you can install it (assuming **python** is) via: